bradbell/xrst/test_rst/literal_cmd.rst

    *separator*, *display_file*, each *start_after*, and each *end_before*.
 #.
 Each *start_after* must have a corresponding *end_before*.
 #.
 If there are an even number of tokens (not counting *separator*),
-   the *display_file* is not present and the current input file is used.
+   the *display_file* is not present and the current page file is used.
 #.
 The new line character separates the tokens.
 #.
 If there are multiple lines in the command, the last line contains
    the ``}`` and must have nothing else but white space.